Fran Moran – Employment

 Court, board meetings and client consultation meetings.
 I am also involved in the research of specific areas of employment law in order to ascertain the most suitable way to proceed in a particular case.
 This activity combines many of the skills that one requires to be a successful lawyer.

 The Employment Group deals extensively with the various practice groups across the firm.
 Given the importance of employee rights and regulations in Ireland today, almost every takeover, merger or acquisition will require the input and expertise of the Employment Group.
 I have attended client meetings regarding corporate takeovers and high-profile public transactions involving both Irish and international companies, which has provided me with valuable exposure to all aspects of both the legal and business world.

-As a trainee, I was also required to participate in the creation and submission of various documents.
-Between the filing of work permit applications, visa extensions and court proceedings, I spent time in the Department of Jobs, Enterprise and Innovation as well as the Central Office of the courts.
-These experiences quickly taught me the importance of ensuring the completeness of applications, requests and relevant legal documents.
+As a trainee, I am also required to participate in the creation and submission of various documents.
+Between the filing of work permit applications, visa extensions and court proceedings, I spend time in the Department of Jobs, Enterprise and Innovation as well as the Central Office of the courts.
+These experiences have quickly taught me the importance of ensuring the completeness of applications, requests and relevant legal documents.